LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Esp32/Custom Descriptor Implementation/Readme.md

 This example demonstrates how descriptors for properties could be set dynamically in relation to the language of the app the device is connected to.

 # Hardware
 - Three LEDs are used in this example.
 One to indicate the connection status.
 The remaining LEDs can be toggled by the two button properties.
-The schematic shows the common test circuit, but not all elements are used.
+The schematic shows the common test circuit - not all elements are used.

 ![Test Circuit](TestCircuit_Esp32_Common.png)